A group of young people in lab coats

 How do I apply?

-You can apply until 30 September 2024 using this online form
+You can apply until 30 September 2025 online.

 The submitted proposals will usually include:

-• Names and affiliations of the researchers involved in the project (researchers from the same institution/laboratory must have complementary skills);
+• names and affiliations of the researchers involved in the project (researchers from the same institution/laboratory must have complementary skills);

-• Description of the research project and skills of the various institutions/laboratories involved (with an emphasis on existing synergies and previous collaboration);
+• description of the research project and skills of the various institutions/laboratories involved (with an emphasis on existing synergies and previous collaboration);

-• Brief description of existing links between the researchers involved (joint papers; joint PhD between labs; evidence of national funding);
+• brief description of existing links between the researchers involved (joint papers; joint PhD between labs; evidence of national funding);

 All submitted proposals are evaluated for their scientific quality and relevance.